ItIsAndrewL/COMP211-A5-tetrashell/README.md

   displays the specified `amount_to_show` top leaders based off the `lines` or `score` argument provided.
   - With no `amount_to_show` provided, the 5 game saves above and below yours will be printed
-  - Defaults to `score` ranking metric without the first argument
+  - Defaults to `score` ranking metric when not specified
 - `check` (15pts)
   - Runs the current quicksave through the validation software to determine if the current quicksave is valid or not